kekelp/keru/README.md

 It offers a declarative API similar to immediate mode GUI libraries, but it is not immediate mode.

-See the docs.rs for more information.
+See the docs.rs page for more information.

 ## Example